chronopsychiatry/REDCap_downloader/README.md

 - `raw`: raw data as obtained from REDCap, without any cleaning done.
 There are two file:
   - `Report_raw.csv`: questionnaire results for all participants, and all questionnaires
   - `Variables_raw.csv`: list of variables for all questionnaires
-- `reports`: cleaned-up questionnaire data, split by participant and questionnaire type (one .csv file for each)
+- `reports`: cleaned-up questionnaire data, split by participant and questionnaire type
+  - `PROM-Scre`: contains only the screening questionnaire
+  - `PROM-Ques`: contains the baseline questionnaire, as well as the 6-, 12- and 18-months follow-up questionnaires

 ## Ambient-BD questionnaires